FILMS

 The Love Life of the Horseshoe Crab (Popular Science)

-I make profiles for science organizations featuring scientists and their work, like the “Science for the Planet” limited-series for Columbia Climate School.
+I make profiles for science organizations featuring scientists and their work, like the “Science for the Planet” six-part series for Columbia Climate School.
 Filmed in the lab, the field, and the communities we all live in, cutting edge research is explained, discoveries are made, and real solutions are possible for a climate changed world.

 L’Orchestre d’hibernation animaux (Popular Science) - Webby Honoree